hammadreal02/Physical-AI-and-Robotics/docs/02-module-digital-twin/chapter-3.md

 sidebar_position: 3
 ---

-# Digital Twin and Simulation: Digital Twin Best Practices and Applications
+# Digital Twin Best Practices and Applications - week 07

 Having explored Gazebo's capabilities, this chapter focuses on best practices for designing and utilizing digital twins effectively.
 We will also look at real-world applications and the future of digital twin technology in physical AI.